-Your stance and your grip are the two most important fundamentals one has to master in order to play a decent round of golf.
-The challenge is that there is no one size fits all answer to the question of grip.
+Your stance and golf grip are the two most important fundamentals to master to play a decent round of golf.
+The challenge is that there is no one-size-fits-all answer when asking how to grip a golf club?

-The lion’s share of golfers grip their clubs, including the putter which we are not discussing here, between 75- and 105-times a round.
-It is imperative that the essentials are dealt with and understood to facilitate improved scores and lower handicaps.
+The lion’s share of golfers grip their clubs, including the putter, which we are not discussing here, between 75 and 105 times a round.
+It is imperative that the essentials like how to hold a golf club are dealt with and understood to improve scores and lower handicaps.

 To achieve the best contact between ball and club, the clubface must be square at impact.
 The proper positioning of both your hands on the grip combined with the items explained below will make it possible for this to occur frequently.